 - Perhaps more than any other course in the psychology major, your attendance in this class is paramount to your success and your group's success.
 Outside of your academic achievement, your group work is the most important part of this course.
 It is not fair to your group or your academic development if you miss class without good cause.
 That is why the PLNU attendance policy will be strictly followed.
 This attendance policy is specified in the University Catalog.
-Please note the following key points and elaborations of the attendance policy. - PLNU Attendance and Participation Policy: "Regular and punctual attendance at all classes is considered essential to optimum academic achievement.
-If the student is absent from more than 10 percent of class meetings, the faculty member can file a written report which may result in de-enrollment.
+Please note the following key points and elaborations of the attendance policy. - PLNU Attendance and Participation Policy: "Regular and punctual attendance at all synchronous class sessions is considered essential to optimum academic achievement.
+If the student is absent for more than 10 percent of class sessions (virtual or face-to-face), the faculty member will issue a written warning of de-enrollment.
 If the absences exceed 20 percent, the student may be de-enrolled without notice until the university drop date or, after that date, receive the appropriate grade for their work and participation.
-See Academic Policies in the Undergraduate Academic Catalog." - "There are no allowed or excused absences except when absences are necessitated by certain University-sponsored activities and are approved in writing by the Provost."
+In some courses, a portion of the credit hour content will be delivered asynchronously and attendance will be determined by submitting the assignments by the posted due dates.
+See Academic Policies in the Undergraduate Academic Catalog.
+If absences exceed these limits but are due to university excused health issues, an exception will be granted.